hammerheim-game/hammerheim-rules/3-warbands/cult-of-the-possessed.md

 #### 0-5 Darksouls
 35 gold crowns to hire
-_Darksouls those who have been driven insane by the daemonic possession which became all too common after the destruction of Mordheim.
+_Darksouls are those who have been driven insane by the Daemonic possession which became all too common after the destruction of Mordheim.
 The Daemons have left the bodies of these people, but their minds have been scarred by the horror of the experience.
-Their insane strength makes Darksouls dangerous fighters.
-The Cultists regard them as holy, and let them work out their unreasoning rage in battle.
-In their tortured minds the Darksouls believe themselves to be Daemons.
-They wear leering daemonic masks and garb themselves in armour and clothing resembling the scaled skin of Daemons._
+During their possession however they will have found their bodies reshapen, musculature growing around them to reshape them in the image of their hosts' patron gods.
+In their tortured minds however they believe themselves to be Daemons, and fight with an unholy and entirely unnatural strength._

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |